wp-plugins/woocommerce-shipping-gateway-per-product/readme.txt

-=== Woocommerce Product Shippings per Product ===
+=== Woocommerce Shipping Gateway per Product ===
 Contributors: dreamfox
 Donate link: http://www.dreamfoxmedia.nl
 Tags: woocommerce,shipping,plugin,free
 Requires at least: 3.0.1
 Tested up to: 4.0
-Stable tag: 1.1.6
+Stable tag: 1.1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin for woocommerce lets you select the available shippings for each individual product.
+This plugin for woocommerce lets you select the available shipping gateway for each individual product.

 == Description ==

-This plugin for woocommerce lets you select the available shippings for each individual product.
+This plugin for woocommerce lets you select the available shipping gateway for each individual product.<br>
-You can select for eacht individual product the shipping that will be used by checkout.
-If no selection is made, then the default shippings are displayed.
+You can select for eacht individual product the shipping gateway that will be used by checkout.<br>
+If no selection is made, then the default shippings are displayed.<br>
 If you for example only select paypal then only paypal will available for that product by checking out.
-Works on Woocommerce 2.0.13 - Woocommerce 2.2.4
+Works on latest Woocommerce

-This version is limited to set different shippings for 10 product.
+This version is limited to set different shipping gateways for 10 product.
 For a small fee you can get the full version with no limitation at: <a href="http://www.dreamfoxmedia.nl" target="_blank">www.dreamfoxmedia.nl</a>.

 <b>other plugins from Dreamfox:</b><br>